-In addition, the Archive & Research Group has an account with Audioblocks.com - please contact Pam Commerford (pcommerford@voanews.com, 202-382-7124) to request access to Audioblocks.com.
+In addition, the Archive & Research Group has an account with Audioblocks.com.
+Please contact the chief of the Media Asset Management Branch to request access to Audioblocks.com.

-Commercial music could be used in a transformative (fair use) manner in a VOA video piece - perhaps 35-40 seconds to demonstrate Prince's virtuosity as a guitarist - but those uses should always be checked in advance with News Standards & Best Practices Editor Steven Springer (sspringer@voanews.com, 202-203-4276).
+Commercial music could be used in a fair use manner in a VOA video piece -- perhaps 35-40 seconds to demonstrate Prince's virtuosity as a guitarist -- but those uses should always be checked in advance with the News Standards & Best Practices Editor.

 (Also see YouTube Guidelines, p.
-88 and Ambient Music, p.
-59)
+89 and Ambient Music, p.
+60)